csos95/4553-SpatialDS-christopher-silva/README.md

 csoscss@gmail.com

-<a href=https://csos95.ddns.net>Website</a> currently down because it runs on a raspberry pi and a storm corrupted the sd card
+csos95.ddns.net currently down because it runs on a raspberry pi and a storm corrupted the sd card